 What is the Census?

 The Census is a collection of questions about you and the members of your household.
+The Office of National Statistics (ONS) carry out this once in a decade survey, on behalf of central government to measure the population and demographic statistics of all households across the UK.
 It provides the most accurate description of the UK population and who we are; out gender, age, race, religion, and where we live.
 It’s the most comprehensive survey about our society as a whole.

 Why should I take part in the Census?

 The Census provides national and local government with a comprehensive overview of the people that they represent.
 In Bromley, the Census data will provide help in deciding on the planning and funding of different services, from schools, hospitals, and housing, to local support groups and charities.
 During the current coronavirus pandemic, getting a full picture of our population to help us understand their needs is more important than ever.

 The census data is also useful for businesses, as it can help decisions on where in Bromley to set up and create new job opportunities.
 The Census also only comes around once every 10 years, so you won’t have a chance to participate again until 2031.

 How do I take part?

 Completing the Census will take around 10 minutes, and can be done online on your phone, laptop, computer or tablet.